 Catastrophic coverage stage: The stage in the Part D drug benefit where the plan pays all of the costs of your drugs until the end of the year.
-You begin this stage when you have reached the \$6,350 limit for your prescription drugs.
+You begin this stage when you have reached the \$6,550 limit for your prescription drugs.

 Centers for Medicare & Medicaid Services (CMS): The federal agency in charge of Medicare.
-Chapter 2 explains how to contact CMS.
+Chapter 2, page 18 explains how to contact CMS.

-Community-Based Adult Services (CBAS): Outpatient, facility based service program that delivers skilled nursing care, social services, therapies, personal care, family/caregiver training and support, nutrition services, transportation, and other services to eligible enrollees who meet applicable eligibility criteria.
+Community-Based Adult Services (CBAS): Outpatient, facility based service program that delivers skilled nursing care, social services, occupational and speech therapies, personal care, family/caregiver training and support, nutrition services, transportation, and other services to eligible enrollees who meet applicable eligibility criteria.